WooxSolo/KourendLibrary/README.md

 Additional info:
 I have found out that there are only 5 different sequences that the books and manuscripts can be in.
 Knowing that information makes it possible to calculate the position of all books and manuscripts quicker, usually after finding 2-3 books.

+Note:
+Some hints might be accidentally be mispositioned by 1 square.
+If some hints or auto-mappings doesn't make sense, try searching the beige bookcases nearby.
+I will try to fix this whenever I find out which ones are wrong.